NEROGENG/Horn-Schunck-Optical-Flow/README.md

 For other environments, refer to the documentation provided by OpenCV: http://opencv.org/documentation.html

-Alternatively, for a Windows environment, use the executable and provided .dll file to run the optical flow analysis in C++ without the aforementioned dependencies.
+Alternatively, for a Windows environment, use the executable and provided .dll file from the `cpp_version` folder to run the optical flow analysis in C++ without the aforementioned dependencies.

+Usage: `FILENAME.exe IMAGE1_FILEPATH IMAGE2_FILEPATH`